 - Hiking season is generally between mid-June and late September.
 Accommodation in mountain huts is often full during July and August (see Sleeping below).
 If you plan on staying indoors, be sure to book ahead.

-- Two excellent maps by the Carte nationale de la Suisse cover the entire route: #5003 Mont Blanc-Grand Combin and #5006 Matterhorn-Mischabel.
+- Maps: Two excellent maps by the Carte nationale de la Suisse cover the entire Walker’s Haute Route: #5003 Mont Blanc-Grand Combin and #5006 Matterhorn-Mischabel.
 If you’re unable to purchase them online, both sheets are widely available in Chamonix and Zermatt.

 - Trailblazer Publications also publish a Haute Route guidebook, however it hasn’t been updated since 2008.
 Go with the Cicerone option.

 - Language: German & French.
-A basic knowledge of either/or definitely comes in handy, however, most of the locals along the way know at least a little bit of English.
+A basic knowledge of either definitely comes in handy, however, most of the locals along the route know at least a little English.

 Resupply & Water: